ferguson-gvsu/cis_162_fall_25/in_class_activities/13_files/README.md

 We have a problem!
 Someone's keycard has been duplicated.
 Can you write a script to parse the file and figure out which keycard was duped?

+Tasks:
+1. Figure out the logic of how we'd detect a duplicate keycard
+2. Check with me to verify your logic is sound
+3. Write code to load in `keycard_log.txt` and read it line-by-line
+4. Modify your code to detect the duplicate keycard

+Note:
+`keycard_log_simple.txt` is provided for an easier example to work through.
+`keycard_log_difficult.txt` is a challenging instance to test your code on.